DFE-Digital/teaching-vacancies-design-history/app/posts/2022-11-01-filtering-by-jobs-that-use-the-application-form.md

 ## How it works

-Job listings that use the application form will show a green tag that says ‘Quick apply’.
+Job listings that use the application form will show a green tag that says ‘Apply directly online’.

-Jobseekers can filter by ‘Quick apply’ which will update the list to only show job listings that use the application form.
+Jobseekers can filter by ‘Apply directly online’ which will update the list to only show job listings that use the application form.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({